St. Theresa's Church, Denmark

-St. Theresa's Church (Danish: Sankt Therese Kirke) is a Roman Catholic church located at Bernstorffsvej on Hellerup, Gentofte Municipality, Copenhagen, Denmark.
+St. Theresa's Church (Danish: Sankt Therese Kirke) is a Roman Catholic church located at Bernstorffsvej in Hellerup, Gentofte Municipality, Copenhagen, Denmark.
 It is part of a larger complex which also comprises Rygaards International School.

 The congregation now has about 500 members above the age of 16 from 314 households.

 History

 A group of Assumption Sisters came to Denmark in 1908.
 They were initially based at Amalievej 16 in Frederiksberg and later at St. Andrew's College in Ordrup.
 In 1930 they acquired the property Rygaard on Bernstorffsvej in Hellerup.

 A chapel was installed in a room with high ceilings in the main wing.
 Mass was read on a daily basis from 13 August 1930.
 The plan was to replace the two side wings with a church and a residential wing but they were put on hold.

 The plans for the construction of a church were revived when the Sisters celebrated the 25-year anniversary of their arrival in Denmark on 12 October 1933.
 It was announced that it would be dedicated to Thérèse of Lisieux as the first church in Scandinavia.
 The architect Alf Cock-Clausen was charged with the design of the new building.
 Construction began on 3 January 1935 and the foundation stone was set by Bishop Josef Brems on 9 March.
 The church was dedicated on 14 December 1935.

 St. Theresa's Parish was erected from St. Andrew's Parish on 1 January 1942.
 A residence for the pastor was built in 1954.
 The congregation initially had 350 members.

 The south wing was demolished and replaced by a new wing with class rooms, gymnastics hall and school kitchen in 1958–59.

 In 1988 the Assumption Sisters announced that they would leave Rygaard.
 The following year it began sharing priests with St. Andrew's Parish, and in 2008 the parishes were formally merged again.